+*Use an asterisk to denote new programs.

 24 CFR § 200.26(c): Core Elements of a Schoolwide Program (Evaluation).
 A school operating a schoolwide program must—(1) Annually evaluate the implementation of, and results achieved by, the schoolwide program, using data from the State's annual assessments and other indicators of academic achievement;(2) Determine whether the schoolwide program has been effective in increasing the achievement of students in meeting the State's academic standards, particularly for those students who had been furthest from achieving the standards; and(3) Revise the plan, as necessary, based on the results of the evaluation, to ensure continuous improvement of students in the schoolwide program.

-Evaluation of Schoolwide Program
+Evaluation of Schoolwide Program (Morris, West End, and Audray Clark Schools)

 (For schools approved to operate a schoolwide program beginning in the 2014-2015 school year)